According to a recent report by the BBC, 55% of businesses have reported cyber-attacks in 2019.

 Or cracked version of Norton that can download updates.

 The answer is – of course – painfully obvious.

 Considering the inconsistent messaging surrounding cyber security, the lack of awareness and the general reluctance some businesses have in investing in their IT infrastructure this, it’s also hardly surprising.

-Although, the biggest challenge facing the cyber security and IT businesses may not be awareness.
+Although, the biggest challenge facing cyber security and IT businesses may not be aware.
 After all, someone not knowing they need proper cyber security isn’t a problem, it’s an opportunity.